alisaifee/coredis/docs/source/api/typing.rst

 The API uses the following type aliases to describe the unions of acceptable types for parameters to redis command wrappers.

-.. autodata:: coredis.typing.KeyT
+.. autotype:: coredis.typing.KeyT
-.. autodata:: coredis.typing.ValueT
+.. autotype:: coredis.typing.ValueT
-.. autodata:: coredis.typing.RedisValueT
+.. autotype:: coredis.typing.RedisValueT
+.. autotype:: coredis.typing.StringT
-.. autodata:: coredis.typing.StringT
+.. autodata:: coredis.typing.MappingKeyT

-.. autodata:: coredis.typing.JsonType
+.. autotype:: coredis.typing.JsonType

 For methods that accept non optional variable number of keys or values, coredis does **NOT** use **positional** or **keyword varargs** and expects a "container" to be passed in for the argument.